-Online Certificate Status Protocol (OCSP) is a protocol that web browsers and clients can use to check the status of an issued TLS certificate with a Certificate Authority (CA), making sure it has not been revoked for whatever purpose.
+The Online Certificate Status Protocol (OCSP) lets web browsers and clients check the status of an issued TLS certificate with a Certificate Authority (CA), ensuring that the certificate has not been revoked.

-The browser/client: talk to the CA (or by CA entrusted OCSP responder) with OCSP.
-One downside with this approach is that the CA's servers need to be available which might not always be the case.
+The browser/client: talk to the CA (or through a CA–entrusted OCSP responder) with OCSP.
+One downside with this approach is that the CA's servers need to be available.

-The browser vendor: maintain a regularly updated list of certificate revocations by talking to the CAs (or by CA entrusted OCSP responder) and then distributing this list to the browsers running on users' machines.
+The browser vendor: maintain an up-to-date list of certificate revocations by talking to the CAs (or through a CA–entrusted OCSP responder) and distributing this list to the browsers running on users' machines.

-The server side: the server handles the interaction with the CA (or by CA entrusted OCSP responder), caching the results of the periodic updates and including a "stapled response" (referred to as OCSP stapling) in the TLS connection setup with the browser/client.
+The server side: the server handles the interaction with the CA (or through a CA–entrusted OCSP responder), caching the results of the periodic updates and including a "stapled response" (referred to as OCSP stapling) in the TLS connection setup with the browser/client.

-At the moment k6 supports OCSP stapling, receiving and parsing a stapled response as part of the TLS connection setup.
-The OCSP response information is available on the ocsp.stapled_response property of the response object.
+k6 supports OCSP stapling.
+The application can receive and parse a stapled response as part of the TLS connection setup.
+The OCSP response information is available in the ocsp.stapled_response property of the response object.

 The OCSP ocsp object contains the following properties:

 |status||string||the status of the certificate, see possible values below|

 |revocation_reason||string||the reason for revocation of the certificate (if that is the status), see possible values below|